OUR HISTORY

 Today, FASPS has established itself as the leader in harmonized bilingual education in the Pacific Northwest and continues to grow and expand its presence in the Seattle area.
 Its over 450 students hail from over 60 different countries around the world.

-In January 2023, FASPS added a second preschool campus in the Factoria area of Bellevue.
-In 2024, FASPS broke ground on what will be its permanent home in the North Beacon Hill area of Seattle.
+In 2024, FASPS committed to the construction on what will be its permanent home in the North Beacon Hill area of Seattle.
 Phase One of the project is set to open in the Fall of 2026 and serve students from Grades 4 through 8.
-FASPS opened its second preschool campus in Seattle in the Fall of 2024.
+FASPS opened its second preschool campus in the vibrant Capitol Hill area Seattle in the Fall of 2024.